ElektraInitiative/libelektra/doc/dev/code-generator.md

 ## Creating a new template

-In this guide we will create a basic template, that generates a single file containing.
-The file will simple list all keys in our input keyset.
-An example output would be (the same as `kdb ls`):
+In this guide we will create a basic template, that generates a single file containing a simple list of all keys in our input keyset.
+An example output file would be:

 ```
 user/sw/myapp/#0/current